microsoft/SmartHotel360-SentimentAnalysis/README.md

     ![Local settings file](docs/media/25-localsettings.png)

-1. Right-click the node for the Cosmos DB database you created earlier and select the **Copy Connection String** option.
+1. Right-click the node for the Cosmos DB (using SQL API) database you created earlier and select the **Copy Connection String** option.

     ![Copy the Cosmos DB connection string](docs/media/24-copy-connection-string.png)